King's Manor: History

-The University of York
+Occupancy

-On the departure of the Blind School in 1958, the manor was acquired by York City Council, who leased it to the university in 1963.
+On the departure of the Blind School in 1958, the manor was acquired by York City Council, who leased it to the University of York in 1963.
 The main university later moved to the Heslington Campus.
 From 1966, the principal academic department to use the manor was the Institute of Advanced Architectural Studies (IoAAS).
-The IoAAS was a leading UK provider of mid-career education for architects and related professionals, specialising latterly in architectural conservation studies.
-The main public room of the manor is the Huntingdon Room, used for courses and meetings.
-As well as the IoAAS, there were several other departments in the King's Manor, the main ones being the Centre for Medieval Studies, a Language Teaching centre and the Design Unit (an architectural practice, but part of the IoAAS).
 The building also housed six university staff flats.
-The Dining Room provided an important place for the meeting of ‘town and gown’, especially in the early years of the university.
+The Dining Room provided an important place for the meeting of 'town and gown', especially in the early years of the university.
 Following the closure of the IoAAS in 1997, the main occupant became the Department of Archaeology (including the Archaeology Data Service), plus the Centre for Medieval Studies and the Centre for Eighteenth Century Studies.
 In April 2022 there were reports of criminal damage to the manor.
 It was reported that several windows had been broken and that blood was found at the scene, presumed to have been caused by broken glass.

-In 2024, the university said that it would move out of King's Manor in September 2025, and York St John University subsequently announced that it would occupy the building from 2026.
+In 2024, the University of York said that it would move out of King's Manor by the summer of 2026, citing accessibility concerns and high running and maintenance costs due to the age of the building.
+York St John University took over the long-term leasehold of the site from 20th July 2026.
+YSJ said the move would involve creating new teaching and lecture spaces, a new base for their public-facing Law Clinic and Business Clinic, business incubation space, new events facilities, and office accommodation for up to 100 staff.